GoC-Spending/goc-spending-mini/README.md

 Work-in-progress code to scrape and then parse contracting data from departments' Proactive Disclosure website.

+## Dependencies

+PHP 5.7+
+Composer, which can be downloaded from <https://getcomposer.org/download/>

 ## Install instructions

 1. Clone the repository.